Medically reviewed by Drugs.com. Last updated on Feb 25, 2020.

 Most previously healthy people who develop hepatitis A recover completely in about one month.

 A small percentage of adults who get hepatitis B develop chronic hepatitis.
 This is much more likely to happen in babies and young children.
 A small number of those with chronic hepatitis eventually develop cirrhosis or liver cancer.
 Cirrhosis is scarring of the liver that results in poor liver function.

 More than three-quarters of people infected with hepatitis C develop chronic infection.
-About one in five develop cirrhosis.
+Prior to antiviral therapy for hepatitis C, about one in five developed cirrhosis.
+Today the prognosis has improved dramatically.
 Cirrhosis increases the risk of liver cancer.

 Hepatitis caused by bacterial or parasitic infections usually improves when the infection is treated.

 Medication and alcohol related hepatitis usually improve when the medication or alcohol is withdrawn.
 But liver damage may persist.